sagebeme/alx-low_level_programming/README.md

 ---

-- C is fun but its not that easy, so I have some [notes](./notes.md) that will actually show you the journey and thought process.
+- C is fun but its not that easy, so I have some the [notes will be added] that will actually show you the journey and thought process.

-## Resource

-- C [Books and PDF's](./references) to check out and use as a reference.

 ---